PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 1/README.md

 - CPU contains:
     * Registers
+    > a type of computer memory built directly into the CPU that is used to store and manipulate data during the execution of insturctions.

     * Arithmetic Logic Unit (ALU)
+    > a digital circuit used to perform arithmetic and logic operations.

     * Interrupt Controller
+    > a component that gathers hardware interrupts events from various sources and presents them to processor

     * Debug

 - The CPU and its subsystems interact with other mircocontroller resources through one or more buses.
 - A bus controller aids the processor in this data transmission between memory and peripherals.

 - Memory holds data that we operate on as well as the program that we're executing.
-This data is stored in a combination of flass and Random Access Memory (RAM).
+This data is stored in a combination of flash and Random Access Memory (RAM).

 - A clock system provides synchornization across all these components.